Lithgow, New South Wales: Tourist attractions

 The Lithgow Greyhound Racing Club was established in 1928 and its Saturday race meetings are also a popular tourist attraction.
 The annual feature event is the Lithgow Golden Muzzle held every December, which is sponsored by the Lithgow Workers Club.

 Media

-Electronic media in Lithgow is represented by commercial radio stations 2LT and Move FM operated by Midwest Radio Network, public broadcasters ABC and SBS, and commercial networks Seven, WIN and Channel 10, 7two, 7mate, 9Gem, 9Go!, 10 Drama and 10 Comedy.
+Electronic media in Lithgow is represented by ABC Central West and commercial radio stations 2LT and Move FM operated by the Midwest Radio Network, public broadcasters ABC and SBS, and commercial television networks Seven, WIN (Nine) and Channel 10, 7two, 7mate, 7flix, 9Gem, 9Go!, 9Life, 10 Drama and 10 Comedy.

 There is a free fortnightly paper – The Central West Village Voice.
 The Lithgow Mercury is a newspaper published weekly.